-Heterogeneous group of chronic, episodic, sclerosing connective tissue diseases of the skin, which, depending on the subtype and localization, have different involvement of skin-related structures such as fatty tissue, muscles, joints, and bones, depending on subtype and location.
-Involvement of internal organs such as the heart, lungs, kidneys or gastrointestinal tract is a rarity in circumscribed scleroderma; transitions to systemic scleroderma are just as rare.
+Heterogeneous group of chronic, relapsing, sclerosing connective tissue diseases of the skin with varying involvement of skin-related structures such as adipose tissue, muscles, joints, and bones, depending on subtype and location.
+Involvement of internal organs such as the heart, lungs, kidneys or gastrointestinal tract is an absolute rarity in circumscritic scleroderma; transitions to systemic scleroderma are equally rare.

 The clinical course is usually characterized by an initial, indistinct, livid redness, by centrifugal extension with central fading, by the formation of a plate-like sclerosis with a surrounding inflammatory rim(Lilac ring), which indicates further progression.
 The clinical spectrum is highly variable with respect to localization, severity, and recurrence frequency.

 ClassificationThis section has been translated automatically.

 Depending on the shape, size and location of the sclerotic connective tissue hardening, 3 clinical types and various special forms are distinguished:

 Type I Plaque Circumscribed Scleroderma (ZS) with variants (about 70% of adults and in about 30% of children):

 - Plaque or morphea type also limited form of ZS (about 60% of the total ZS collective).

 - generalized circumscritic scleroderma (maximum variant of plaque or morphea type)

 - bullous circumstrictive scleroderma (bullous variant of plaque type)

 - unilateral circumstrictive scleroderma

 - Atrophic type(Atrophodermia idiopathica et progressiva) (about 20% of the total ZS collective)

-Type II Linear (or ligamentous) circumscritic scleroderma (10-30% of adults and about 65% of children):
+Type II Linear/banded circumskrip scleroderma (10-30% of adults and about 65% of children):

 Type III Profound circumscritic scleroderma (approx.12% of children):

-In an AWF guideline 4 subgroups are distinguished (limited CS; generalized CS; linear CS, deep CS; as special forms are considered (see above): Pansclerotic disabling disease of children (foudroyant progressive generalized circumscritic scleroderma); Hemiatrophia faciei progressiva (Parry-Romberg type); Eosinophilic fasciitis.
+In an AWF guideline 4 subgroups are distinguished (limited CS; generalized CS; linear CS, deep CS; as special forms are considered (see above): Pansclerotic disabling disease of children (foudroyant progressive generalized circumscritical scleroderma); Parry-Romberg syndrome ; Eosinophilic fasciitis.